 Because Jesus is about transformation, Crux emphasizes spiritual formation.
 Everything we do flows out of and back into the formation of our identity in Christ.
 Practically, this means the following opportunities to reflect on our formation:

 - Weekly spiritual formation groups led by Seminary students

 - Communal life with other Crux students

 Students in each Crux Cohort take classes together, asking honest questions about the bible, the church, and the Kingdom of God, while reimagining what Christianity could look like.
 Teaching is collaborative and discussion-based, and classes provide interactive experiences throughout the city.
-All classes fulfill general education requirements and may include:
+Classes often fulfill general education requirements and may include:

 - Kingdom Theology and Practice

-Intercultural relationships with our neighbors are a vital part of Christian discipleship.
-Crux students commit to serve at least one semester on campus and one semester off campus in the city, forging relationships of mutual transformation and interdependence.
+Intercultural connection with our neighbors is a vital part of Christian discipleship, which calls for restructuring relationships.
+Crux students commit to partner with organizations both on campus and in the city, forging relationships of mutual transformation and interdependence.
 Some sites where students have served include:

 - Misericordia Home

 - Letter-writing to people in prison